 Cycling Safety for Children

 The number of children cycling to school alone has rapidly decreased over the past few decades; understandably this is largely because parents worry about traffic danger.
-In “Reported Road Casualties Great Britain: 2012” published by the Department of Transport, of the 118 cyclists killed on Britain’s roads in 2012, 13 were children.
-Also of the 3,222 cyclists seriously injured, 311 were children.
+In “Reported Road Casualties Great Britain: 2019” published by the Department of Transport, 10 child cyclists were killed and 462 were seriously injured on Britain’s roads in 2019.

 It being child safety week, this week it is important to highlight the risks of child accidents and how they can be prevented.
 When it comes to cycling, following some basic rules can help keep a child safe and prevent injuries and accidents.